OpenTwinCities/opentwincities.github.com/get-involved/index.md

     </p>
     <p>
       Events and meetups are full of opportunities to get involved as a host, a facilitator, a planner, an organizer, or a connector.
-Send an email to
-      {%include contact_email_link%}, come to our next
+Come to our next
-      <a href="/events">event</a>, or send a post to the {%include forum_link%}
-      to find out how you can get involved in a future Open Twin Cities event.
+      <a href="/events">event</a> and you can start hosting and facilitating!
     </p>
   </dd>
   <dt>